 Feeling a Need for Adventure and Change

-Some who go through a midlife crisis will experience depression that affects their mood and to the point that activities and relationships are negatively affected.
+Some people who go through a midlife crisis will experience depression that affects their mood to the point that activities and relationships are negatively affected.
 Friends, family, and work may all be neglected.
-If you think your spouse is suffering from depression watch for the following symptoms:
+If you think your spouse is suffering from depression, watch for the following symptoms:

 - Sadness, hopelessness, helplessness, pessimism